Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Experiments

 \section{Experiments}

-In this section, we first present the implementation details, then compare the DCE-1M-trained model with state-of-the-art LMMs across multiple benchmarks.
-Finally, we perform ablation studies on the DCE-118K-trained model to validate the effectiveness of DCE.
+In this section, we first present the implementation details, then compare the EDC-1M-trained model with state-of-the-art LMMs across multiple benchmarks.
+Finally, we perform ablation studies on the EDC-118K-trained model to validate the effectiveness of EDC.